Skip to main content

 And that’s just the beginning.
 (We don’t call it a party 250 years in the making for nothing.)
 Read on for seven awesome ways to spend your 2026 Fourth of July in Philadelphia.

-1. Party hard with music, fireworks & more at Wawa Welcome America
+1. Party hard with music & fireworks at the One Philly Unity Concert for America

 A dramatic aerial view of red, white, and blue fireworks exploding over the Philadelphia Museum of Art and Benjamin Franklin Parkway on the Fourth of July, with the city skyline illuminated in the background.
 A dramatic aerial view of red, white, and blue fireworks exploding over the Philadelphia Museum of Art and Benjamin Franklin Parkway on the Fourth of July, with the city skyline illuminated in the background.